Peer Review Resources

 Peer Review Process

 All enrolled firms will utilize PRIMA, a web-based platform created by the AICPA, to complete various steps within the peer review process.
+The use of PRIMA is required for both AICPA member and non-member firms enrolled in the program.
 This includes firm enrollment, review scheduling, responding to matters and findings identified during the peer review, and completion of corrective actions.
 For more information on PRIMA, including training videos specific to enrolled firms, please visit the AICPA's PRIMA web page.